RaulGonzalezA/InventoryManager/README.md

 To run the aplication just need to run the project.
 To authenticate just need to add user and password.
 The valid values are Raul - 1234.

+I've declare 4 endpoints.

+- GetItems -> Get all the items
+- PostItem -> Add new Item
+- DeleteItem -> Deletes a Item
+- UpdateItem -> Updates a item.

+The documentation of the API is done with Swashbuckle.AspNetCore

 2. Desing and Code structure

 I use DDD design pattern as sugested into the prove.
 I've divided the solution in 4 projects and tests.